halohalospecial/atom-elmjutsu/README.md

 ### Autocomplete

 Autocomplete is turned off by default.
-To turn it on, check the `Enable Autocomplete` option in the package settings.
+To turn it on, check `Enable Autocomplete` in the package settings.

-It's recommended to turn off the autocomplete feature of the [language-elm](https://atom.io/packages/language-elm) package to prevent duplicate suggestions.

 This provides suggestions for imports, project symbols, and 3rd-party package symbols.

+* It's recommended to uncheck `Enable autocomplete` of the [language-elm](https://atom.io/packages/language-elm) package to prevent duplicate suggestions.

 ![autocomplete](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/autocomplete.gif?raw=true)

-You can also turn on `Enable Autocomplete Snippets` if you prefer.
+* You can also check `Enable Autocomplete Snippets` if you prefer.

 ![autocomplete-snippet](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/autocomplete-snippet.gif?raw=true)